hpaxton2/thai-inspection/README.md

 1. Using the language and data store of your choice, create an ETL (Extract, Transform & Load) job to ingest this ~500k rows DOHMH New York City Restaurant Inspection Results data set from NYC Open Data

 <UL>
-<LI>Since SQL was my language of choice, I preformed an ELT job instead of an ETL.
+<LI>Since SQL was my language of choice, I preformed an ELT job rather than an ETL.
-<LI>Using PostgreSQL, I imported the CSV using a COPY command.
+<LI>Using PostgreSQL as my data store, I imported the CSV using a COPY command.
 <LI>The details for each violation were not pertinent to the task at hand as well as causing duplicate rows for each restaurant, so all repeating elements were grouped in a SQL query while leaving only the count of violation for each grade date.
 </UL>